trychlos/prometheus-jeedom-exporter/maintainer/Releasing.md

 # prometheus-jeedom-exporter

-The release is made though a GitHub action (to be automated)
+The release is made through the 'NPM Node.js Package' GitHub action (to be automated), which packs and publishes to [NPMJS](https://www.npmjs.com) registry.

-It automagically goes to [NPMJS](https://www.npmjs.com).
+Though the tags are rightly named as in  `git tag -am "Releasing v 1.2.3" 1.2.3`, versions hould be named with a `v` prefix.